mimblewimble/grin-rfcs/text/0000-compact-slates.md

 * `lock_hgt` - Lock height of the transaction (for future use), assumed 0 if omitted
 * `ttl` - Time to Live, or block height beyond which wallets should refuse to further process the transaction
 * `sigs` - An array of signature data for each participant.
 Each entry contains
-   * `excess` - The public blind excess for the participants inputs/outputs, (which incorporates the kernel offset created by the first participant to add their signature data
+   * `excess` - Hex-String encoded short form public key on the secp256k1 curve representing the public blind excess for the participants inputs/outputs.
+The first party to add signature data must also generate and add a random kernel offset to this value.
-   * `part` - The participant's partial sig, which may be omitted if the participant does not yet have enough data to create it
+   * `part` - Hex-String encoded Aggregated (Schnorr) secp2561k signature represeting the participant's partial sig.
+May be omitted if the participant does not yet have enough data to create it
    * `nonce` - The public key of the nonce chosen by the participant for their partial signature
 * `proof` - An optional payment proof requet that must be filled out by the recipient if requested (only valid for basic transaction flow).
 This contains:
-   * `saddr` - The sender's wallet address (see the [payment proofs rfc](https://github.com/mimblewimble/grin-rfcs/blob/master/text/0006-payment-proofs.md) for details
+   * `saddr` - Hex-String encoded short-form public key on the ed25519 curve, representing the sender's wallet address (see the [payment proofs rfc](https://github.com/mimblewimble/grin-rfcs/blob/master/text/0006-payment-proofs.md) for details.
-   * `raddr` - The recipient's wallet address
+   * `raddr` - Hex-String encoded short-form public key on the ed25519 curve represnting the recipient's wallet address
-   * `rsig` - The recipient's signature, omitted if this has not yet been filled out
+   * `rsig` - Hex-String encoded EdDSA ed25519 signature representing the recipient's payment-proof signature.
+Can be omitted if this has not yet been filled out

 ### Changes from existing V3 Slate